JohnsonQu1999/VI_A/README.md

 If you represent a public Canadian university or other non-profit educational organizations and are interested in using this tool please contact me at quj1@mcmaster.ca.

+If you have any other questions feel free to contact me at the same email.

 The purpose of this project is to help facilitate labs in a remote setting.
 The purpose of this tool is to support remote access of university FPGAs by students who do not receive an FPGA in time, receive a damaged FPGA, or those who damage their boards.
 This tool (1) provides a live video feed of the board (2) allows students to upload a .sof file to program the FPGA (3) provides an interface to virtually toggle keys and switches (4) gracefully recovers after hardware failure.

 * gui.py is the main program.
 It automatically finds the port for the Arduino so no arguments are necessary unless you purchase a sub-par Arduino.
 All modules are contained within this file and is the only file needed.